home-assistant/companion.home-assistant/docs/notifications/actionable.md

 ![iOS](/assets/apple.svg) iOS Specific

+### iOS 13 and later

+* All devices support notification expanding by performing a right to left swipe and pressing 'View' in the lock screen or pressing and holding, but on 3D Touch-enabled devices you may still need to apply some force to do it.
+If you're not in the lock screen, you can also pull the notification down to expand it.

+### Prior to iOS 13

-*   For devices that support "Force Touch" / "3D Touch" - a firm press on the notification will expand it, showing the action buttons underneath.
-Supported devices include the iPhone 6S, iPhone 6S Plus, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max and Apple Watch models.
+*   For devices that support 3D Touch - a firm press on the notification will expand it, showing the action buttons underneath.
+Supported devices include the iPhone 6S, iPhone 6S Plus, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS and iPhone XS Max.
+If not in lock screen, you can also pull the notification down to expand it.

-*   For devices that do not support "Force Touch" (such as the iPhone 6 and below, iPhone SE, iPhone XR, iPhone 11 and later, and some iPad models):

-       **Prior to iOS 13:** You perform a left to right swipe on the notification, then tap on the 'View' button.
+*   For devices that do not support "3D Touch" (such as the iPhone 6 and below, iPhone SE, iPhone XR and iPads), you perform a left to right swipe on the notification, then tap on the 'View' button.
 This will expand the notification and show the relevant action buttons underneath.

-       **iOS 13 and later:** You press and hold the notification.
-This will expand the notification and show the relevant action buttons underneath.
+If not in lock screen, you need to pull the notification down to expand it.